Best of Comic-Con | Pictures | Reuters

 Best of Comic-Con

+Andre Rhoden, dressed as the Hobgoblin, takes the children to lunch on the floor at Comic-Con.
+REUTERS/Mike Blake

-Jim Hampshire, dressed as a character from "Game of Thrones", attends the opening day of Comic-Con International in San Diego, California.
+Jim Hampshire, dressed as a character from "Game of Thrones".
 REUTERS/Mike Blake

 Emjaye Adamson of San Diego poses for a picture.
 REUTERS/Mike Blake